How to cope with the kids in the hot weather!

 We moan when it’s raining!

-We moan when it’s cold and it’s raining!
+We also moan when it’s cold and it’s raining!

 Lets’s face it, whatever the weather us Brits LOVE to have a good old moan about it!

-You won’t find me sat at the side of the pool sunbathing!
+You won’t find me sitting at the side of the pool sunbathing!

 Having kids and actually having to do stuff in the sun can be a chore.